Local Consistency of Markov Chain Monte Carlo Methods: Introduction

-It is not our intension to conclude that the Gibbs sampler is always efficient.
-The conclusion of Theorem \ref{regugibbs} is that under a set of fairly general assumptions, the empirical distribution constructed by the Gibbs sampler converges to the posterior distribution in a short running time.
-On the other hand, it illustrates the reason for the non-ideal behavior of the Gibbs sampler.
-For example, (a) we fail to take a good initial guess, (b) it fails to have a strong identifiability condition (c) the Fisher information matrix $I(\theta)$ is almost $0$ or that for the hidden information $J(\theta)$ is almost $\infty$, or (d) the sample size is too small related to its parameter dimension.
-For example, natural Gibbs sampler on probit regression model corresponds to the case (c) and it fails to hold good convergence property, which is studied in \cite{Kamatani11b}.
-These studies of regular/non-regular properties of MCMC are important step constructing new efficient Monte Carlo algorithms including adaptive MCMC methods.
+It is not our intention to conclude that the DA procedure is always efficient.
+The conclusion of Theorem \ref{regugibbs} is that under regularity conditions the DA procedure approximates the posterior distribution in an ordinal running time.
+On the other hand, it illustrates the causes of the performance bottlenecks of the MCMC procedures.
+For example, (a) the choice of the initial guess $\theta_0$ is not good, (b) the model has the fragility of the identification (c) the Fisher information matrix $g$ for the model is too small or that for the hidden information is too large, or (d) the sample size is too small related to its parameter dimension.
+For example, the DA procedure that uses the model (\ref{eq2}) suffers from (c).
+These studies of regular/non-regular properties are quite important for the elimination of the performance bottlenecks of the MCMC procedures.